 Whenever the term, HER2, is mentioned, people immediately think, “breast cancer.”
 With the regulatory approvals of trastuzumab and ado-trastuzumab emtansine, oncologists now have multiple approaches to address HER2 amplified breast cancers.
 However, HER2 overexpression in gastric cancer has also led to a demonstration of trastuzumab treatment benefit in that disease.
 We’ve often heard about HER2 amplification in urothelial bladder cancer, yet it seems as if we’ve had no major advances in this area.

 Evan Yu, MD

 Evan Yu, a medical oncologist, treats prostate, bladder, and testicular cancer, and is passionate about providing a personalized medical approach to a selection of novel therapies as well as understanding biologic mechanism of drug sensitivity and resistance.

 Medical Oncology, Translational Research, Novel molecular targeted agents, Biomarkers, Imaging (PET scans, MRI), Bone health.

-- Professor, Department of Medical Oncology, University of Washington School of Medicine
+- Professor, Department of Medicine, Division of Oncology, University of Washington School of Medicine

 Disclaimer: We update this information regularly.
 However, what you read today may not be completely up to date.
 Please remember: Talk to your health care providers first before making decisions about your health care.
 Whether you are eligible for a research study depends on many things.
 There are specific requirements to be in research studies.
 These requirements are different for each study.